neelsmith/icgle/Smith-Parsing.md

 - "infinitive" (TV)
 - "participle" (GCTMV)
 - "verbal adjective" (GCN)
-- "adverb" (Degree)
+- "adverb" (degree)
 - "indeclinable" (part of speech)

 ---

-# An analysis is composed of

--   a string of characters analyzed
--   a form
--   a uniquely identified lexical entity
--   a uniquely identified inflectional rule

----

 # Kanónes

+(*not* Theodosius of Alexandria!)

-A system for building parsers from tables defining:
+A system for building parsers from tables by defining:

 1.  inflectional rules
 2.  a lexicon of "stems"

 ---